jakearchibald/idb/README.md

 * `name`: Name of the database.
 * `version`: Schema version.
 * `upgrade` (optional): Called if this version of the database has never been opened before.
 Use it to specify the schema for the database.
-This is similar to the `upgradeneeded` event in plain IndexedDB.
+This is similar to the [`upgradeneeded` event](https://developer.mozilla.org/en-US/docs/Web/API/IDBOpenDBRequest/upgradeneeded_event) in plain IndexedDB.
     * `db`: An enhanced `IDBDatabase`.
     * `oldVersion`: Last version of the database opened by the user.
     * `newVersion`: Whatever new version you provided.
     * `transaction`: An enhanced transaction for this upgrade.
 This is useful if you need to get data from other stores as part of a migration.
 * `blocked` (optional): Called if there are older versions of the database open on the origin, so this version cannot open.
+This is similar to the [`blocked` event](https://developer.mozilla.org/en-US/docs/Web/API/IDBOpenDBRequest/blocked_event) in plain IndexedDB.
 * `blocking` (optional): Called if this connection is blocking a future version of the database from opening.
+This is similar to the [`versionchange` event](https://developer.mozilla.org/en-US/docs/Web/API/IDBDatabase/versionchange_event) in plain IndexedDB.

 ## `deleteDB`

-Delete a database.
+Deletes a database.

 ```js
 await deleteDB(name);